mencurry/WDC_abinawa/README.md

-A website my team EXCITONIUM made for a contest in Yogyakarta but unfortunately we didn't get into the next stage.
+A website my team EXCITONIUM made for a contest by Universitas Gadjah Mada.
+We didn't get into the next round.

 Static Web Design with Native HTML.